Mistika-A/case-details-website/README.md

 **Technologies Used:**

-Python 3.x
+Python 3.x,
-Flask Web Framework
+Flask Web Framework,
-SQLite (for local data storage)
+SQLite (for local data storage),
-Requests library (for API calls)
+Requests library (for API calls),
-HTML, CSS (for frontend templates)
+HTML, CSS (for frontend templates),

 **How to Run:**
 1)Clone this repo.